CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 ["gateway_conf"]["log_post_processing"] when set to true will make `start_gw.py` to additionally launch `log_gw.py` script to log all the `post_processing_gw.py`'s outputs.

 ["gateway_conf"]["log_weekly"] when set to true will make `log_gw.py` to create a new log file every week, instead of every month.

-["gateway_conf"]["dht22"] indicates the time interval (in second) for `post_processing_gw.py` to trigger a temperature/humidity measure from the DHT22 sensor every N seconds (that you must connect and install, see step H). `post_processing_gw.py` will typically display the following information, that will be logged in the log file.

-	2017-03-31T23:42:52.703430> Getting gateway temperature
-	2017-03-31T23:42:52.703722> Gateway TC : 26.40 C | HU : 24.90 % at 2017-03-31 23:42:52.703074

-["gateway_conf"]["dht22_mongo"] when set to true will further store the temperature/humidity measure in the local MongDB.
-Then, these measures will be visible on the gateway's web page.
-You can check with this feature the condition inside the gateway's case in outdoor deployment.

 ["gateway_conf"]["downlink"] indicates the time interval (in second) for `post_processing_gw.py` to check for a `downlink-post.txt`.
 See this [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-downlink.md).